-Few interactions on the web cause as much displeasure for a user as being confronted with a large, intimidating form.
-Multi-step forms can alleviate this pain by breaking a large form into smaller approachable steps — but they can also be complicated to build.
+Few interactions on the web cause as much displeasure as being confronted with a large, intimidating form.
+Multi-step forms — sometimes called "wizards" — can alleviate this pain by breaking a large form into smaller approachable steps — but they can also be complicated to build.

 In this guide, we'll walk through building a multi-step form with FormKit and see how we can provide an elevated user experience with minimal code.
 Let's get started!